astralfrontier/astralfrontier.org-OLD/content/pages/settings/falkens-matrix.md

 **1970:** The intelligent computer "Colossus" is brought online in the United States to oversee nuclear defense, and begins communicating with its Soviet equivalent, "Guardian".
 Its creator, Dr. Charles Forbin, attempts to restrain Colossus when it goes out of control. ([CFP])

-_Nuclear war is barely averted thanks to the efforts of Dr. Stephen Falken, an artificial intelligence and machine-learning researcher who worked on Colossus under Dr. Forbin.
+_Nuclear war is barely averted thanks to the efforts of Dr. Stephen Falken, an artificial intelligence and machine-learning researcher who worked on Colossus under Dr. Forbin, and John McKittrick, a technology expert working with the Air Force.
 While Forbin wants nothing further to do with the military, Falken reluctantly accepts that only the military can fund his researches._

 _John McKittrick continues to advocate for artificially intelligent control over nuclear weapons, pointing out the difficulties the Colossus team had in manually overriding the nuclear missiles._